jtopjian/terraform-provider-openstack-old/README.md

 ```

 Note that the `image_ref` and the `flavor_ref` must be the UUIDs and not the canonical names.
 I've seen how to make this more user friendly from code within gophercloud as well as some of the Packer source.

+## Credits

+* Eric / haklop for his initial [work](https://github.com/haklop/terraform)
+* tkak for their [object storage provider](https://github.com/tkak/terraform-provider-conoha) which I would have been lost without.